FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph-api/query.archive.md

 }
 ```

-??? note "plain directive"
 The `plain` directive means 'just return the data as it is'.
-    We will introduce other directives later.

-The above query will return the contents of the target archive.
-Replacing `example_entry_id` with a valid entry ID will make it ready to be executed.
+Other directives are introduced in the following sections.

+In the following, let's use the random entry id `x36WdKPMctUOkjXMyV8oQq2zWcSx` to make things more concrete.
+Our request to fetch the archive becomes:

 ```json hl_lines="3-6"
 {